-To develop a Missional People, a people that moves out, rather than invests in being attractional.
+We are interested in developing a Missional People, a people that moves out, rather than investing in being attractional.

-To understand that followers of Jesus have joined The Revolution.
-If church doesn't feel and look like a revolutionary movement to you, then something is not right.
+Followers of Jesus have joined The Revolution.
+If church doesn't feel and look like a revolutionary movement to you, something is not right.
 It could be something in you that has lost its way.

 When I became a follower of Jesus, the year was 1970.
 One of my campus ministry leaders handed me a book to read.
 It was by someone named Bill Bright.
 The title was Revolution Now.